 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container with a heavier floor plate; we also cap the fill volume well below the visual rim to ensure legal axle weight.
-We use a lowboy for transport.
-Our crew also handles standard general construction debris service for mixed job-site loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
+For these jobs, we route in a reinforced 30-yard bin with a heavier floor plate; we also cap the fill volume below the visual rim so the axle weight stays legal.
+We set this low-wall unit using a lowboy for stability.
+Please contact us for our general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover